 Online reviews.
 Word-of-mouth.
 Website research.
 There are plenty of ways to gather information when considering a move to a senior living community.
 Although there are benefits to each research tool, there really is no substitution to setting up a tour and visiting the community for yourself.

+Touring a senior living community helps you decide what is the best option for you.
 When you tour a senior living community, you’re able to truly get a sense of what your life would be like should you make the decision to move.
 You can talk to staff members and residents and ask any question that might come to mind.
-Jeff Westerman, son of residents at Springpoint community The Atrium at Navesink Harbor, shared that when they first toured the community, “It was love at first sight, and in every respect… it was instantly a case of ‘where do we sign?’”
-Touring a senior living community helps you decide what is the best option for you.

 Helpful Hints and Questions to Ask When Choosing a Retirement Community

 In order to get the most out of your tour at a senior living community, collect your thoughts.
 Before arriving at your tour destination, take inventory of what the most important things are for you to find out while you’re there and create a list of questions.
 Here are a few common inquires we’ve pulled together to get you started: